 Travel and vacation: Pass the number of nights booked for hotels, participation in a rewards program, route or fare details for travel, etc.

-Products: Pass the SKU, product name, sales tax amount, shipping amount, etc.
+Products: Pass the product name, product description, shipping amount, etc.

 Loyalty: Pass an indicator that shows whether the user is a new or a returning customer.